awsdocs/amazon-eks-user-guide/doc_source/windows-support.md

 **To enable Windows support for your cluster with `eksctl`**

-This procedure only works for clusters that were created with `eksctl` and assumes that your `eksctl` version is `0.17.0-rc.0` or later\.
+This procedure only works for clusters that were created with `eksctl` and assumes that your `eksctl` version is `0.17.0` or later\.
 You can check your version with the following command\.

 ```
 eksctl version
 ```

- For more information about installing or upgrading `eksctl`, see [Installing or Upgrading `eksctl`](eksctl.md#installing-eksctl)\.
+ For more information about installing or upgrading `eksctl`, see [Installing or upgrading `eksctl`](eksctl.md#installing-eksctl)\.

 1. Enable Windows support for your Amazon EKS cluster with the following `eksctl` command\.
 This command deploys the VPC resource controller and VPC admission controller webhook that are required on Amazon EKS clusters to run Windows workloads\.